 There are many ways to search this site.
-In addition to the search bar and the filters used to organize by location and subjects (which are intended to emphasize important themes), you can also click on "tags," located at the bottom of each oral history and location page, to find out more about a specific topic.
+In addition to the search bar and the filters used to organize by location and subjects (which are intended to emphasize important themes), you can also click on "tags" to find out more about a specific topic on the oral history and location pages.
 For example, the location page for Metallurgical Laboratory includes a tag for Enrico Fermi.
 Click on the tag, and all the key pages on this website discussing Fermi will pop up.

 Our oral history collections come from a variety of sources.
-Some of the interviews were conducted over the telephone by the late Michael Vickio, founder of the Manhattan Project Heritage & Preservation Association, and so we only have audio of the interview.
-Some entries were conducted with a specific purpose in mind, such as for an exhibit, and are not a complete history.
-As you view our collection, please keep this in mind as the formatting and questions asked reflect various purposes other than a straightforward interview.
+Some entries were conducted with a specific purpose in mind, such as for an exhibit or to provide information for a book, and are not a complete history.
+As you view our collection, please keep this in mind as the formatting and questions asked sometimes reflect various purposes other than a straightforward interview.

 Please remember that oral histories are recordings of an individual's memories.
 Two people who witnessed the same event may remember differently, and their memories may have changed over time.

 We have transcribed the interviews from the original recordings and edited the transcripts and recordings for clarity.
-We have done our best to produce an acccurate, minimally edited transcript and video or audio file of our interviews.
-The interviews conducted by Michael Vickio have been edited for content and some sections containing irrelevant information have been removed.
-If you would like to have access to the original recordings, or you would like permission to quote from an interview, please contact us.
+We have done our best to produce an accurate, minimally edited transcript and video or audio file of our interviews.
+Some interviews have been edited for content and some sections containing irrelevant information have been removed.

-The Atomic Heritage Foundation (AHF) is a nonprofit in Washington, DC, dedicated to the preservation and interpretation of the Manhattan Project and Atomic Age and its legacy.
-AHF has been working to create a Manhattan Project National Historical Park as well as preserve and interpret historic sites and develop educational programming and materials for students, teachers, and the general public.
+The Atomic Heritage Foundation (AHF) is a 501(c)3 nonprofit organization in Washington, DC, dedicated to the preservation and interpretation of the Manhattan Project and the Atomic Age and its legacy.
+The Foundation's goal is to provide the public not only a better understanding of the past but also a basis for addressing scientific, technical, political, social and ethical issues of the 21st century.
+AHF works with Congress, the Department of Energy, National Park Service, state and local governments, nonprofit organizations and the former Manhattan Project communities to preserve and interpret historic sites and develop useful and accessible educational materials for veterans, teachers, and the general public.
 For more information about the Atomic Heritage Foundation, please visit www.atomicheritage.org.